SinnFox01/threev-twitch-chatbot/README.md

 ### Auto-Stuff

 - [x] Automatically shout out incoming raiders
-- [] Automatically ban people that want to do the free viewers message
+- [x] Automatically reply to people who have "I am, I'm, Im, i am, i'm, im" in their message
-- [] Automatically ban people that say "I followed on twitter follow back"
+- [x] Automatically ban people that want to do the free viewers message
-- [] Automatically reply to people who have "I am, I'm" in their message
+- [x] Automatically ban people that say "I followed on twitter follow back"

 ## To Do